Questions about the course

 The AP Course Audit requires the online submission of two documents: the AP Course Audit form and the teacher’s syllabus.
 The AP teacher and the school principal (or designated administrator) submit the Course Audit form, acknowledging the curricular and resource requirements.
 The syllabus, detailing how the AP course requirements will be met, is submitted by the AP teacher for review by college faculty.
 To give you more time to familiarize yourself with the new resources and supports launching in August, teachers won’t be required to submit a syllabus for course authorization until the 2020-21 school year.
 Go to the AP Course Audit page for this course for more information and guidance about the requirements for the 2019-20 school year.

 The AP Course Audit page for this course will give you the tools you’ll need to create and submit your syllabus for authorization, including information and guidelines.

 Questions about the Exam

 These resources will help:

 - Secure exams for classroom use are available on the AP Course Audit website.
 Log in to your account and then click on the Secure Documents link within the Resources section of your Course Status page.

-- Free-response questions (FRQs) with student samples and scoring guidelines from the 2015 exam and later can be accessed from the exam page.
+- Free-response questions (FRQs) with student samples and scoring guidelines can be accessed from the exam page.